• Skip to primary navigation

 * Percent Daily Values are based on a 2000 calorie diet.

-Keyword butter bean recipe, healthy vegan recipe, vegan dinner
+Keyword butter bean recipe, healthy vegan recipe, lima bean stew, vegan butter bean recipe

 Did you make this recipe?Leave a comment down below or tag me on Instagram @thepeskyvegan along with the hashtag #thepeskyvegan